Giskard-AI/giskard-hub/script-docs/cli/guide/manage-datasets.rst

 You can also pass two types of evaluation annotations:

 - **checks** A list of checks that the agent must pass when generating the answer.
-For example, some available checks are:
+It can be a built-in or custom check.
+For example, the built-in checks are:
     - **correctness**  A reference answer that will be used to determine the correctness of the agent's response
     - **conformity**  A list of rules that the agent must follow when generating the answer.
+    - **groundedness**  A context in which the agent must ground its response.
+    - **string_match**  A keyword that the agent's response must contain.

 For better organization, you can also assign tags to the conversation.